 Preserve Biodiversity

-In 2023, TOK implemented CSR training for all directors, auditors, and employees at its domestic sites, as well as employees of partner companies for some operation centers.
-The company also dispatched six employees to participate in the afforestation activities with residents of Kanagawa Prefecture through the Kanagawa Trust Midori Foundation.
-TOK will continue to preserve biodiversity with the intention of starting a ripple effect inside and outside the company and spreading biodiversity activities throughout society.
+The TOK Biodiversity Protection Declaration guides our activities to preserve biodiversity.
+Every year, TOK implements CSR training (including biodiversity) for all directors, auditors, and employees at its domestic sites, as well as employees of partner companies for some operation centers.
+The company also dispatches employees to participate in the afforestation activities with residents of Kanagawa Prefecture through the Kanagawa Trust Midori Foundation.

 TOK Biodiversity Protection Declaration